This guide explains what Special Consideration is, how to apply, and what supporting evidence is required.

 Limit of Applications

-• Only one extension or supplementary exam may be granted per assessment.
+• Only one (1) extension or supplementary exam will be granted.

-Every Special Consideration application must include documentation that:
+Special Consideration applications must include supporting evidence that:

 • Identifies your specific circumstances